meghuh/online-review-system-using-blockchain/2_Design/Readme.md

 ## High Level Design

---- **The Structural Diagram of the Blockchain technology is as below**
+--- **The Structural Diagram of the online review system is as below**
 ![HighLevelStructuralDiagram](https://github.com/meghuh/online-review-system-using-blockchain/blob/main/images/squence_diagram.png)

 **The Behavioural Diagram of the Blockchain technology is as below**